twinhuynh/cot-4500-as3/README.md

 This program reads given details such as functions, range, iterations, and initial point as well as matrices.
+Then uses methods given below:

 Two methods when given functions, range, interations, initial point: